oz123/awesome-c/README.md

   pacman.
 Packages have individual licenses, otherwise, as MinGW and Cygwin.

 ## XML ##

-> "XML is crap.
-Really.
-There are no excuses.
-XML is nasty to parse for humans,
-> and it's a disaster to parse even for computers.
-There's just no reason for
-> that horrible crap to exist." - Linus Torvalds

 * [Expat][89] - A stream-oriented XML parser.
 [MIT][11].
 * [libxml2][62] - A standards-compliant, portable XML parser.
 [MIT][11].